 Florida is often the destination for college students headed for spring break.
-But it doesn't have to be just a place for vacation -- Florida is home to numerous colleges and universities, as well as technical, vocational and career colleges that make up an impressive list of opportunities for those pursuing a degree.
+But it doesn't have to be just a place for vacation -- the state is home to numerous colleges and universities, as well as technical and career colleges that make up an impressive list of opportunities for those pursuing a degree.

-Those who graduate from Florida vocational schools and choose to stay in the state can look forward to a lot of great Florida perks.
+Those who graduate from Florida trade schools and choose to stay in the state can look forward to some great perks.
 The state has one of the lowest tax rates in the nation, a climate that is perfect for year-round recreational fun, an overall cost of living that is slightly lower than the national average.
-When it comes to income, those who graduate from Florida vocational or technical schools might enjoy a median wage that is 31 percent higher than those with only a high school diploma, as well as better unemployment numbers.
-These are just a few of the many good reasons why an education from Florida schools might be a good option.
+These are just a few of the many good reasons to pursue higher education here.

-Those who attend Florida technical or vocational schools tend to look toward certain degrees that promise to enhance their career prospects upon graduation.
-According to the National Center for Education Statistics, the following certificates and associate degrees tend to be popular in Florida:
+Students who attend school here tend to look toward certain degrees that promise to enhance their career prospects upon graduation.
+According to the National Center for Education Statistics, the following certificates and associate degrees tend to be popular in this state specifically:

 - Liberal or general studies: Liberal arts is a broad category, and tends to be one of the most popular fields of study for associate degrees in Florida.
 If you are earning a degree from a liberal arts school in Florida, you may study English, writing, literature, film, humanities and more.
 A liberal arts or English degree could be a good choice for students who don't know what specific trade they want to get into, but still want to earn a degree.